 The second prong is when the officer actually evaluates the submitted evidence to determine whether or not you meet the qualifications.

-Unfortunately, the EB-1C is one of the few employment-based green cards that does not allow for premium processing, an optional service that expedites the petition’s processing time to 15 calendar days.
+Traditionally, the EB-1C was one of the few employment-based green cards that did not allow for premium processing, an optional service that expedites the petition’s processing time to 15 calendar days.
+There are various other visas that can be expedited through premium processing like E-1, E-2, H-1B, L-1A, L-1B and others.

 The I-485 also takes an average of six months to process.
 Though this too is dependent on the workload of your service center.